The Quarantine Questionnaire: Chef Kwame Onwuachi, of Kith and Kin and Philly Wing Fry

 Weight gain or loss: Weight loss

 Worst day so far: The day the restaurant closed.
 I don’t remember the date.
 The night before or the day after, I remember ordering sushi takeout to the dining room, alone, and just, like, crying.
 Sitting there and talking to my staff was just—I wasn’t prepared to sit down and talk with everybody.
 The wave of realization of it all came over me [when I was alone].
 It was horrible.
 We have 70 employees.
 It was definitely a difficult decision to close.
 I think it was a necessary one.
 I have employees who are at risk, who don’t live close to the restaurant, who have to travel.
 I like to think optimistically.
 But I don’t know how long this thing is going to drag out.
-And we don’t know what the new normal is going took like—that’s more scary than the coronavirus itself.
+And we don’t know what the new normal is going look like—that’s more scary than the coronavirus itself.
 Will we be able to have full capacity?
+Some other countries are saying they’ll reduce capacity to 50 percent.
 We can’t operate on that.
 It would be even worse re-opening and then realizing we can’t sustain the business.

 Most memorable quarantine fail: Trying not to drink.
 Before this, I hadn’t drank in two months.
 I was trying to quit drinking.
 I think the restaurant industry has impacted me in that way, where I became very comfortable with drinking alcohol.
 I wasn’t in the best relationship with it.
 I was trying to curb that entirely, and I was doing pretty good.
 This hit and my bar cart started to get a little more sparse each day.